-Marvin Bell was born in New York City on August 3, 1937, and grew up in Center Moriches, on the south shore of eastern Long Island.
+Marvin Bell was born in New York, New York, on August 3, 1937, and grew up in Center Moriches, on the south shore of eastern Long Island.
 He earned a BA from Alfred University, an MA from the University of Chicago, and an MFA from the University of Iowa.

 Bell’s debut collection of poems, Things We Dreamt We Died For, was published in 1966 by the Stone Wall Press, following two years of service in the U.S. Army.
-His following two collections were A Probable Volume of Dreams (Atheneum, 1969), a Lamont Poetry Selection of the Academy of American Poets, and Stars Which See, Stars Which Do Not See (1977), which was a finalist for the National Book Award.
+His following two collections were A Probable Volume of Dreams (Atheneum, 1969), a Lamont Poetry Selection of the Academy of American Poets; and Stars Which See, Stars Which Do Not See (Atheneum, 1977), which was a finalist for the National Book Award.

 Later in his career, Bell created the poetic form known as the “Dead Man poem,” about which the critic Judith Kitchen has written: “Bell has redefined poetry as it is being practiced today.”

-Beginning in 2000, he served two terms as Iowa’s first Poet Laureate.
-His other honors include awards from the American Academy of Arts and Letters, The American Poetry Review, fellowships from the Guggenheim and National Endowment for the Arts, and Senior Fulbright appointments to Yugoslavia and Australia.
+Beginning in 2000, Bell served two terms as Iowa’s first poet laureate.
+His other honors include awards from the American Academy of Arts and Letters, The American Poetry Review, fellowships from the Guggenheim and National Endowment for the Arts, and senior Fulbright appointments to Yugoslavia and Australia.

 Bell taught for forty years for the Iowa Writers’ Workshop, retiring in 2005 as Flannery O’Connor Professor of Letters.
 For five years, he designed and led an annual Urban Teachers Workshop for America SCORES.
 He also served on the faculty of Pacific University’s low-residency MFA program and taught at Goddard College, the University of Hawaii, the University of Washington, and Portland State University.

 Marvin Bell also frequently performed with the bassist, Glen Moore, of the jazz group, Oregon.
-He lived in Iowa City and Port Townsend, Washington with his wife Dorothy.
-He died on December 14, 2020 in Iowa City.
+He lived in Iowa City and Port Townsend, Washington, until his death on December 14, 2020, in Iowa City.